Hanziness/FocusTide/CONTRIBUTING.md

-# Contribution guidelines
+# AnotherPomodoro contribution guidelines

-**AnotherPomodoro** is not a huge project and as such its guidelines will not be so strict, either.
-It might also be a great project for beginners and students to implement a new feature or bug fix in.
+**AnotherPomodoro** is not a huge project and as such its guidelines are not so strict, either.
+It might be a great project for beginners and students to implement new features or bug fixes in.

 Still, **before contributing, please read this short guide** to make sure you submit a new issue or pull request the right way!